DataDog/dogstatsd-ruby/README.md

 When you instantiate a `Datadog::Statsd`, a companion thread is spawned.
 This thread will be called the Sender thread, as it is modeled by the [Sender](../lib/datadog/statsd/sender.rb) class.

 This thread is stopped when you close the statsd client (`Datadog::Statsd#close`).
-It also means that allocating a lot of statsd clients without closing them properly when not used anymore could lead to a thread leak.
+It also means that allocating a lot of statsd clients without closing them properly when not used anymore could lead to a thread leak (even though they will be sleeping, blocked on IO).
 The communication between the current thread is managed through a standard Ruby Queue.

 The sender thread has the following logic (Code present in the method `Datadog::Statsd::Sender#send_loop`):